kotharideepak07/DataVisualization/README.md

 # DataVisualization
-This repo provides a basic learning methodology in Data Visualization through EDX course files
+This repo provides a basic learning in Data Visualization through EDX, Udemy course files